KiranLDA/MSc_Protected_Areas/README.md

 3. Select 'Download ZIP'.
 4. Save the file to your desktop.
 5. Once opened unzip/extract all files in the ZIP file.
-6. Then also unzip the rasters inside `data/data.zip` into the `data` folder.

 ## Packages